Psalms91-50-23/primcut_mowing_backend/README.md

 The backend uses **Supabase** for authentication, database storage, and secure data access.
 Email confirmation is used during sign-up so users must verify their email address before accessing protected features.

+### Project Status

+This project was previously deployed and fully functional in a production-like environment.
+The live deployment has since been retired as the project is no longer actively maintained.

+The source code, architecture, and implementation remain available for review.
+Screenshots and documentation are included to demonstrate the application's functionality and design.

+Key features included:

+User authentication and authorization
+Property management workflows
+Automated email notifications
+Quote and request management
+Role-based access control
+Supabase database integration
+Audit logging and business process automation

+A live demonstration can be redeployed if required.

 ### Key Backend Features

 * User authentication with email confirmation